EduardCarmocanu/nordic-noir/README.md

 The admin folder will follow PHP MVC structure and it's going to be kept separate from the public.

-It's going to handle administrative database interactions (CRUD).
+It's going to handle administrative database interactions (CRUD). <br>
-It's going to offer a user inteface for the administrator.
+It's going to offer a user inteface for the administrator. <br>
-It's going to offer an overview of dinamic content on the website.
+It's going to offer an overview of dinamic content on the website. <br>

 ## Assets